rtek1000/Datalogger_2039/README.md

 --------

 [Failures may occur in the USB port operating as a Host](https://community.st.com/t5/stm32-mcu-products/stm32-usb-host-fails-miserably-but-arduino-mega2560-and-uno-with/td-p/569199) if the connected device lacks synchronization (not very accurate time base, such as using a ceramic resonator instead of a quartz crystal.
+The same device (joypad) that failed with STM32, didn't fail with Arduino and MAX3421e, can be an interesting alternative: [UHS3.0](https://github.com/felis/UHS30)

 ![img](https://github.com/rtek1000/Datalogger_2039/blob/main/Hardware/STM32_Fail.png)